chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-lid‐driven-cavity-flow/lid‐driven-cavity-flow.rst

 The ``type`` specifies the mesh format used.
 At the moment, Lethe supports two mesh formats: ``dealii`` and ``gmsh``. ``dealii`` meshes are in-situ generated meshes for simple geometries.
 The type of grid generated is specified by the ``grid type`` parameters and this grid is parametrized by it's ``grid arguments``.
 We refer to the documentation of the deal.ii `GridGenerator <https://www.dealii.org/current/doxygen/deal.II/namespaceGridGenerator.html>`_ for a detailed explanation of the available grids.

-Since the lid-driven cavity problem domain is a square, we use the *hyper_cube* ``grid_type``.
+Since the lid-driven cavity problem domain is a square, we use the ``hyper_cube`` ``grid_type``.
 The arguments of this grid type are the position of the bottom left corner, the position of the top right corner and the option to colorize the boundaries in order to give each of them a unique ID.
 The IDs will be used to set the boundary conditions on specific parts of the boundary of the domain.
 The ID given to each face was given in the graphical description of the case.
 If ``colorize`` option were set to false, all boundaries would have been given the ID ``0``.

 It is a bit surprising that the position of the bottom left and the top right corner are specified by a single value.
 Since the geometry is a square, the position of the corner is specified using a single number, assuming that this identifies both the x and y value associated with that point.
 Other grid generators, such as the ``hyper_rectangle``, allow for more flexibility.

 The last parameter specifies the ``initial refinement`` of the grid.
 Most deal.ii grid generators contain a minimal number of cells.
-For example, the *hyper_cube* mesh is made of a single cell.
+For example, the ``hyper_cube`` mesh is made of a single cell.
 Indicating an ``initial refinement=6`` implies that the initial mesh is refined 6 times.
 In 2D, each cell is divided by 4 per refinement.
 Consequently, the final grid is made of :math:`2^{(2\cdot6)}=4096` cells.

-Boundary conditions
+Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~

 The ``boundary conditions`` subsection establishes the constraints on different parts of the domain: